Kawkababid1997/Salary-Prediction-For-Future-Employee/README.md

 <img src = "image/salary-industry.png">
 As for industries, oil, finance and web industries generally pay better.
 <img src = "image/salary-experience.png">
 In general there is a clear correlation between salary and years of experience.
+As the years of experience increase, salary increases.
 <img src = "image/salary-milesFromMetapolis.png">
-In general, salaries decrease as the distance to metropolies increases.
+Salary decreases as the distance to metropolies increases.
 Apart from this to get an idea about the correlation between features, a heatmap was plotted.
 <img src = "image/heatmap.png">